 I stick all the objects in a white stock paper, laminate it and cut.
 Now your kids are ready to sort!

-Here is the finished sorted trash bins.
+Here is our finished sorted recycling trash bins.